-- D. Shooting and archery ranges may remain open as determined by the City's Department of Parks and Recreation. - E. Bicycle paths, designated community garden plots, and playgrounds/courts (for use consistent with ten-person group limit) shall be open. - F. Parking lots of City Parks and State Parks shall generally be open to allow individuals to engage in permitted activities as described in Orders 6 and 7. - G. All other State or City restrictions related to COVID-19 must be followed, including, but not limited to, any applicable quarantine restrictions. - H. State Parks may be opened for the above limited use as announced by the State Department of Land and Natural Resources consistent with this Order and Governor Ige's approval of this Order.
+- A. Up to twenty-five (25) individuals may engage in any lawful activity (e.g., walking, running, biking, sitting, fishing, etc.) as a group at City Parks and State Parks. - B. Canopies are permitted in State Parks at the discretion of the State of Hawai'i Department of Land and Natural Resources. - C. Shooting and archery ranges may remain open as determined by the City's Department of Parks and Recreation. - D. Bicycle paths, designated community garden plots, and playgrounds/courts (for use consistent with ten-person group limit) shall be open. - E. Parking lots of City Parks and State Parks shall generally be open to allow individuals to engage in permitted activities as described in Orders 6 and 7. - F. All other State or City restrictions related to COVID-19 must be followed, including, but not limited to, any applicable quarantine restrictions. - G. State Parks may be opened for the above limited use as announced by the State Department of Land and Natural Resources consistent with this Order and Governor Ige's approval of this Order.